Requirements for the Asian American Studies Minor

 Courses for Credit Toward the Asian American Studies Minor

-- courses about the history, culture, religion, or politics of America, such as ARTH 205 Breaking Boundaries: The Arts of Mexico and the United States; EDUC 212 Seminar: History of American Education; or HIST 245 The Social History of American Capitalism from Revolution to Empire
+1. Courses about the history, culture, religion, or politics of America, such as AMST 152 Race, Ethnicity and Politics in America; EDUC 212 Seminar: History of American Education; HIST 244 The History of the American West: Manifest Destiny to Pacific Imperialism; REL 218 Religion in America.

-- courses about minority groups defined by race, ethnicity, class, caste or gender in either of the above regions, such as HIST 252 The twentieth-Century Black Freedom Struggle; HIST 275 The Emergence of Ethnic Identities in Modern South Asia; or SPAN 255 Chicano Literature: From the Chronicles to the Present
+3. Courses about minority groups defined by race, ethnicity, class, caste, or gender in either of the above regions, such as HIST 252 The Twentieth-Century Black Freedom Struggle; HIST 275 The Emergence of Ethnic Identities in Modern South Asia; or SPAN 255 Chicano Literature: From the Chronicles to the Present.